Topic Hub

 Core Concepts

 How you split documents into chunks determines retrieval quality.
-We cover fixed-size, semantic, recursive, and document-structure-aware chunking — and when each approach works best for different content types (PDFs, code, conversations, structured data).
+We cover fixed-size, semantic, recursive, and document-structure-aware chunking — and when each approach works best for different content types.

 Choosing the right vector database (Pinecone, Weaviate, Qdrant, Milvus, pgvector) and embedding model affects latency, cost, and accuracy.
 We compare production workloads across dimensions like filtering, hybrid search, and operational complexity.

 Pure vector search misses exact matches; pure keyword search misses semantic meaning.
-Hybrid search combines both with reciprocal rank fusion (RRF) to deliver consistently better retrieval across diverse query types.
+Hybrid search combines both with reciprocal rank fusion (RRF) to deliver consistently better retrieval.

 Measuring RAG quality requires evaluating both retrieval (precision, recall, MRR) and generation (faithfulness, relevance, completeness).
-We use golden datasets, LLM-as-judge, and continuous monitoring to catch regressions before users do.
+We use golden datasets, LLM-as-judge, and continuous monitoring.

 With context windows growing to 128K+ tokens, the challenge shifts from fitting information to selecting the right information.
-We cover re-ranking, context compression, and multi-hop retrieval strategies for complex queries.
+We cover re-ranking, context compression, and multi-hop retrieval strategies.

 A production RAG system needs more than a vector database and an LLM.
-We cover ingestion pipelines, caching layers, access controls, observability, fallback strategies, and the operational patterns that keep systems reliable at scale.
+We cover ingestion pipelines, caching layers, access controls, observability, fallback strategies, and operational patterns.

 Articles & Guides